-The following definitions apply to the Code.
+The following definitions apply to the Code:

-- A. "Benefit" means any gain or advantage to, or reduction in the liabilities of, the beneficiary and includes any gain or advantage to, or reduction in the liabilities of, a third person pursuant to the desire or consent of the beneficiary. - B. "Confidential Information" means information which is available to a Trustee only because of his or her status as a Trustee and is not a matter of public knowledge. - C. "Conflict of Interest" means a situation in which the financial, familial, or personal interests of a Trustee or Employee conflict, may conflict or could be perceived as conflicting with their responsibilities to LIPA
+A. "Benefit" means any gain or advantage to, or reduction in the liabilities of, the beneficiary and includes any gain or advantage to, or reduction in the liabilities -of, a third person pursuant to the desire or consent of the beneficiary.

-- D. "Dependent Child" means any son, daughter, stepson or stepdaughter of a Trustee or Employee who is under age eighteen, unmarried and living in the household of the Trustee; or a "dependent" of the Trustee or Employee within the meaning of section 152 of the Internal Revenue Code. - E. "Employee" means any person employed by or officer of LIPA. - F. "Financial Interest" means any of the following: - 1.
-Ownership or control of 10 percent or more of the stock of any entity (or 1 percent in the case of a corporation whose stock is regularly traded on an established securities exchange); or serves as an officer, director or partner of that entity; - 2.
-Ownership of an interest in a business or real property which interest (a) reflects a 10 percent or more ownership of the business, or (b) in the case of a Spouse or Dependent Child, constitutes 10 percent or more of the net worth of the person owning such interest, or the combined net worth of the Trustee and his or her Spouse and Dependent Child.
+- B. "Confidential Information" means information which is available to an Employee or Trustee only because of his or her status as an Employee or Trustee and is not a matter of public knowledge. - C. "Conflict of Interest" means a situation in which the financial, familial, or personal interests of a Trustee or Employee conflict, may conflict or could be perceived as conflicting with their responsibilities to LIPA. - D. "Dependent Child" means any son, daughter, stepson or stepdaughter of a Trustee or Employee who is under age eighteen, unmarried and living in the household of the Trustee; or a "dependent" of the Trustee or Employee within the meaning of section 152 of the Internal Revenue Code.1 - E. "Employee" means any person employed by or officer of LIPA. - F. "Financial Interest" means any of the following: - 1.
+Ownership or control of 10% -percent or more of the stock of any entity (or 1% -percent in the case of a corporation whose stock is regularly traded on an established securities exchange); or serves as an officer, director or partner of that entity; - 2.
+Ownership of an interest in a business or real property which interest (a)reflects a 10% percent or more ownership of the business, or (b) in the case of a Spouse or Dependent Child, constitutes 10% percent or more of the net worth of the person owning such interest, or the combined net worth of the Trustee or Employee's and his or her Spouse and Dependent Child.
 In determining net worth, the value of any interest in the Trustee or Employee's personal residence(s) shall be excluded.
 In determining the value of an interest, debts, mortgages, liens or other encumbrances thereon are to be disregarded; or - 3.
-Liability or indebtedness to a person or business in excess of \$5,000, excluding liabilities owed to Relative(s) and excluding mortgages, liens or other encumbrances on or secured by real property which constitutes the Trustee or Employee's personal residence(s) or furniture or appliances therein. - G. "Former Trustee" and "Former Employee" mean persons who are no longer Trustees or Employees of LIPA but were at any time following LIPA's adoption of this Code or any predecessor code of ethics and conduct. - H. "Gift" means a payment, advance, forbearance, rendering, or deposit of money, or anything of more than nominal value, unless the donor receives consideration of equal or greater value.
-Nominal value means an item or service with a fair market value of \$15 or less. - I. Trustee's or Employee's "Independent Business" means, for the purposes of Section IV (B) (11) of the Code: (1) any entity, including but not limited to a firm, partnership or association of which a Trustee or Employee, or a Trustee's or Employee's Spouse or Dependent Child serves as an employee, consultant or contractor, or is entitled to receive income, dividends or anything of value; or (2) a corporation, 10% or more of the stock of which is owned or controlled directly or indirectly by a Trustee or Employee or a Trustee or Employee's Spouse or Dependent Child.
+Liability or indebtedness to a person or business in excess of \$5,000, excluding liabilities owed to Relative(s) and excluding mortgages, liens or other encumbrances on or secured by real property which constitutes the Trustee or Employee's personal residence(s) or furniture or appliances therein.

-&lt;sup>1 The definition of "Dependent Child" includes adopted children, who under New York State law have the same rights and privileges of biological children.
+1 The definition of "Dependent Child" includes adopted children, who under New York State law have the same rights and privileges of biological children.
 See, New York Estates, Powers and Trusts Law Section 2-1.3(a)